unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial7.md

 ---
-layout: docs
-title: Rigid alignment
-section: "tutorials"
+id: tutorial7
+title: Shape modelling with Gaussian processes and kernels
 ---

-{% include head.html %}

-# Shape modelling with Gaussian processes and kernels

 In this tutorial we learn how to define our own Gaussian processes using analytically defined kernels.
 Further, we experiment with different kernels that are useful in shape modelling.

 ##### Related resources